lowcodeunit/public-web-docs/docs/launchpads-templates/intro-launch-pads-templates.md

 # Introduction to Launch Pads and Templates

 Fathym Platform gives users intuitive and comprehensive workflows for assembling and launching applications and integrating them with APIs (IoT Ensemble, Habistack or external APIs).
-OpenBiotech also goes a step further than this through pre-configured automations.
+Fathym also goes a step further than this through pre-configured automations.

 Instead of assembling, importing and deploying an app and manually integrating with APIs via API proxies, you can also take advantage of pre-configured automations that launch all the open-source frontend templates, API integrations or even cloud resources you need for various application use cases.